After six long years, Mason Motz can finally speak for himself – and it’s all because a doctor thought to look under his tongue.

 “He’s been in speech therapy since he was a little over 1 year old,” Mason’s mother Meredith told Inside Edition.
 “Sleeping was always stressful.
 He would stop breathing.
 He had trouble eating and swallowing; every single meal we would have to remove something that was choking him.
 He didn’t get the nutrition he needed.
 His teeth started having problems.”

-Mason’s life was utterly changed, however, when his mother took him to see Dr. Amy Luedemann-Lazar, a dentist who is familiar with handling special needs children.
+Mason’s life was utterly changed, however, when his mother took him to see Dr. Amy Luedemann-Lazar, a dentist from Century Stone Dental who is familiar with handling special needs in children.

 While Mason was sedated, the dentist inspected his teeth and found that the boy was actually ‘tongue-tied’ with ankyloglossia, a condition that means his tongue never separated from the floor of his mouth when he was in the womb.